hynek/characteristic/docs/examples.rst

    >>> obj3 > obj1
    True

-To offer more power and possibilities, a distinct class :class:`Attribute` has been added.
+To offer more power and possibilities, a distinct class :class:`~characteristic.Attribute` has been added.
 It allows for things like default values for certain attributes, making them optional when ``characteristic``\ 's generated initializer is used:

 .. doctest::